jallanxjallan/onemanairforce/adaptation/stories/bob_lands_on_beach.md

 ---
+category: standalone
+date: 08 June 1947
+status: draft
 title: Bob Lands On Beach
-date: 08 June 1947
-status: new

 ---

-On 8 June 1947 Bob Freeberg lands his unmarked Dakota cargo plane on remote Cilotok beach in southwest Java, the huge aircraft shuddering to a stop a few meters from a cliff at one end.
+Bob Freeberg lands his unmarked Dakota cargo plane on remote Cilotok beach in southwest Java, the huge aircraft shuddering to a stop a few meters from a cliff at one end.
 Villagers appear, marveling at this colossus from the sky.
 They are friendly and offer Bob and his